Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Methodology

 \subsection{Untargeted Position-aware Attack}

-We further extend untargeted adversarial attacks to consider the positional dynamics within VLA models.
+We explore untargeted adversarial attacks in parallel by considering the positional dynamics within VLA models.
 In typical task execution, precise and directed movements of the end-effector towards designated goals are essential, with actions mapped in three-dimensional space.
-The positional degrees of freedom, $y^{pos} = [y^1, y^2, y^3]$ encapsulates the directional movements within 3D for effective robotic control.
+The positional DoFs, $A^p = [\Delta{P_x}, \Delta{P_y}, \Delta{P_z}]$ encapsulates the directional movements within 3D for effective robotic control.

-Recognizing the importance of $y^{pos}$ in controlling the end-effector's path, we introduce a position-aware attack to disrupt the intended movement trajectory.
+Recognizing the importance of $A^p=DT(y^{p})$ in controlling the end-effector's path, we introduce a position-aware attack to disrupt the intended movement trajectory.
 This type of adversarial vulnerability remains largely unexplored but has significant implications for task failure: the attack objective can steer the end-effector away from its intended path by introducing directional perturbations, amplifying errors and causing substantial trajectory distortions.
 Formally,$_{\!}$we define the Untargeted Position-aware Attack~(UPA) objective as:

 where $\alpha$ and $\beta$ are the hyperparameters that balance between the directionality and magnitude of the perturbations.
 By integrating geometric awareness into our attack, this approach generates perturbations that induce cumulative deviations in the robot's trajectory, even with minimal adjustments. $L_2$-normalization $||\cdot||_2$ further intensifies these deviations, rendering the attack highly effective and disruptive.